NorthWest135/Trials-J-GH-Copilot-VS-Code/README.md

 # Trials-J-GH-Copilot-VS-Code
-Trials with Github Copilot (free) on J code in Visual Studio Code

-This is a very quick exploratory example of J code generated with Github Copilot on Visual Studio Code.
-MAI-Code-1-Flash Microsoft AI model was selected by default.

-The author is not very experienced neither with VS Code, J, or AI, however this example may reveal a few patterns.
+This is a report on quick trials performed with Github Copilot (free) on J code in Visual Studio Code.
+The author is not very experienced neither with VS Code, J, or AI, however the examples may reveal a few interesting patterns.

+VS Code selected the MAI-Code-1-Flash by default = Microsoft AI model (MAI).
+It was using Claude Haiku 4.5 for C++ code before, the author doesn't know whether this was due to using J or due to a recent VS-Code update.

-AI was asked to generate an example of a Tic-Tac-Toe game, without much context.
-The author did not apply good prompt practices (Role, Goal, Context, Examples etc.) - this was intended for this experiment.
+MAI was asked to generate an example of a Tic-Tac-Toe game, without much context.
+The author did not apply good prompt practices (Role, Goal, Context, Examples etc.) - this was on purpose, to reveal more of MAI's behaviours and keep an opportunity to check later how the prompt quality influences the results.

-The author provided three successive prompts in the same session - each prompt is transcripted in the files Prompt 1, Prompt 2 and Prompt 3 in this repository.
+All the interactions are logged in detail in the files
+- [Prompt 1.md](Prompt 1.md) - first unsuccessful attempt, due to misleading local platform configuration
+- Prompt 2.md - tictactoe_example_1.ijs first code creation, MAI decided to use a procedural style
+- Prompt 3.md - a few reflexion questions on how MAI performed that
+- Prompt 4.md - somewhat successful generation of tacit-style code - with unnecessary syntax and confusing explanations

 Github Copilot generated two code examples after Prompt 1 and Prompt 2.